mrvozturk/mrvozturk/README.md

 - 🎓 I am a graduate of the Faculty of Pharmacy of the University of Health Sciences.

-- 👩🏻‍💻 I am currently working on various puzzle games and updated websites to improve English. ( https://bbc-blog.vercel.app/ and https://puzzle-pieokrnvs-mrvozturk.vercel.app/)
+- 👩🏻‍💻 I am currently working on various puzzle games and updated websites to improve English. ( https://bbc-blog.vercel.app/ & https://puzzle-pieokrnvs-mrvozturk.vercel.app/)

 - 📄 Know about my experiences